 A community member creates a simple smart contract and deploys it on Plasm Network.

-PLM (Testnet: PLD) holder evaluates her performance and stakes his tokens on the smart contract.
+PLM (Testnet: PLD) holder evaluates this performance and stakes his tokens on the smart contract.

-Both of them get rewards based on her performance.
+Both of them get rewards based on the performance of the smart contract.

 First, community members need to deploy a simple contract.
 The way how to deploy the contract is described on the following page.